code-cullison/gnam/README.md

   - Modifications to model/gridmod3d.py
   - Some notebooks for usecases
 - Rhys Hawkins:
-  - mics/GMUtils: Helped develope the mesh generator for SPECFEM3D
+  - mics/GMUtils: Helped develop the mesh generator for SPECFEM3D